| 28. Mohonk Mountain House

 and quickly fills up early on weekends, especially in the late spring

+and fall.
 There are many hiking trails that follow the paths of old carriage roads

 through both the preserve and the adjacent state park.
 Within the Mohonk